 - Selenium and the brain

 - Selenium and diabetes

-Selenium intake may be associated with reduced cancer risk, and appears to be a key nutrient that slows HIV progression to AIDS.
+Selenium intake may be associated with reduced cancer risk and appears to be a key nutrient that slows HIV progression to AIDS.
 It is required for sperm motility (the ability of sperm to move properly) and may reduce the risk of miscarriage.
-Selenium deficiency has been linked to poor mood, and some findings suggest that selenium deficiency may put people more at risk for heart diseases.
-Some medications can have a negative effect on selenium levels.
+Selenium deficiency has been linked to poor mood.
+Some findings suggest that selenium deficiency may put people more at risk for heart diseases.
+Also, some medications can have a negative effect on selenium levels.

 Studies show that there are health benefits related to selenium and reduced risks due to respiratory infections—especially in the elderly.
 Others have shown that moderate selenium supplementation may reduce the risk of developing certain forms of cancer.
 This article notes that people should not take megadoses of selenium.